NPC urged to act over failure to follow due process during arrest

 The Deputy Speaker said that he was informed over the telephone on the day of the arrest and in writing the following day.

 In the letter, the Deputy Speaker notes that the due process when arresting a Parliamentarian was not followed and so he urged the NPC to take this into consideration and take appropriate action.

+Meanwhile, in a statement today, United National Front (UNF) leader Ranil Wickremesinghe also noted that the accepted norms had not been followed when arresting Patali Champika Ranawaka.
 (Colombo Gazette)